jacobquirke/100-days-of-code/log.md

 **Today's Progress** Slowly whittling down what I should really focus on - I need to be really strong in the front end before moving onto anything else fully.
 Master HTML, CSS & JavaScript through building projects.
 Tutorials only work so far.
 Worked on React which, in turn, made me wish to go back to basics.

 **Thoughts** Don't feel confident in more complicated ideas - I need to focus on the projects I have and learning through them.

+### Day 22: 25 October 2019: Friday

+**Today's Progress** Started the day thinking I'd focus on the front end but had to force myself to learn php very quickly in order to complete my work for DNEL.
+I work very well when I know I have no choice but to complete a task.
+Really helps.

+**Thoughts** It feels good to solve problems I had no idea I could.
+I've definitely learned a lot today and know I can push myself into more challenging situations.